-Heroin and other illicit narcotic drugs are illegal under federal and all state laws, although many states now offer drug diversion programs to help drug abusers get treatment in lieu of prison.
-But since North Carolina heroin laws categorize the powerful opiate as a Schedule I drug (making its possession a felony), offenders don't have access to this program.
-The state charges simple possession of heroin as a Class I felony, punishable by three to 12 months behind bars.
+Heroin and other illicit narcotic drugs, such as LSD, MDMA, and even prescription opioids like codeine, are illegal under both federal law and state laws.
+Many states now offer drug diversion programs to help drug abusers receive treatment instead of a prison sentence.
+North Carolina's heroin laws classify this powerful opiate as a Schedule I drug, making its possession a felony.

-The main provisions of North Carolina's heroin laws are listed in the chart below.
+The main provisions of North Carolina laws on heroin, opiates, and opioids are listed in the chart below.

 |